gor181/build-course-r/chapter1.md

 aaacommit

 `@instructions`
-Please enter all the data you need bla bla bla
+Please enter testall the data you need bla bla bla

 `@hint`
 Agree with their instructor to use a new one or old one